ufs-community/uwtools/docs/sections/user_guide/yaml/execution.rst

 threads:
 """"""""

-The number of OpenMP threads to use when running the component.
+Used to set the ``OMP_NUM_THREADS` environment variable in the execution environment, to control the number of OpenMP threads to use when running the component.